-The holder of a pilot certificate issued under Federal Aviation Regulations (FAR) Part 61 may perform certain preventive maintenance as defined in the FARs.
-This maintenance may be performed only on an aircraft which the pilot owns and operates, and which is not used in air carrier or air taxi/commercial operations service.
+The holder of a Pilot Certificate issued under FAR Part 61 may perform certain preventive maintenance described in FAR Part 43.
+This maintenance may be performed only on an aircraft which the pilot owns or operates and which is not used in air carrier service.
+The following is a list of the maintenance which the pilot may perform: